jumboduck/squirrel/TESTING.md

 ## Manual Testing

-Manual testing was done throughout the development process, as new features were implemented.
+Manual testing was done throughout the development process, as new features were implemented, to ensure of they worked as intended.

 ### Registration Page

+### Login Page

+### New Review Page

-### Pagination on Listing page
+### Listing Page

+#### Pagination

-Thorough conducted to ensure pagination worked as intended, several errors were caught and addressed with the following tests:
+Thorough tests were conducted to ensure pagination worked as intended, several errors were caught and addressed with the following tests:

--   The page number set in the url (/listing?page=2) was set manually to numbers beyond the range of what the listing includes and leads to a 404 page
+-   The page number set in the url (ie: /listing?page=2) was set manually to numbers beyond the range of what the listing includes and leads to a 404 page
--   The page number was manually changed to a string
+-   The page number was manually changed to a random string, this now leads to the first page of the listing

+### Entry Page

-### Tag Management
+#### Tag Management

 -   Issue with hover CSS of tags not working
 -   Issue with tags in adding review: when field is not validated, the variables in the hidden field remain
 -   When input tag is blurred, it is removed, causing an error in the console, see: https://github.com/jquery/jquery/issues/4417

+#### Textarea Resizing

+-   A textarea's height is fixed by default.
+To ensure that all text was visible, a javascript function was created to ensure that the textarea field resized to its content.

+-   Because these fields needed to be edited in their "view", they needed to be resized as a user typed to ensure no content was hidden.

+-   The textarea also needed to be resized if the size of the window changed, as it could change the text's layout, and pottentially its affect visibility.

-### Textarea resizing
+### Profile

--   Textarea is fixed, needed to find a way to resize it to look natural

 ## End-to-End Testing with Cypress